Timothy-itayi/CoffeeSnobv1.3/README.md

 1. Clone this repository to your local machine.
 2. Open the project in Xcode.
+3. To use the App you need to sign up to TOmTomSDK(IOS) and acquire the apiKey in order to render the map
-3. Build and run the app on your iOS device or simulator.
+4. Build and run the app on your iOS device or simulator.

 ## Requirements